Get started by searching below:

 In these instances, concerned friends and family should report the suspected power of attorney abuse to law enforcement.

-Who Can Commit Power of Attorney Abuse?
+Who Commits Power of Attorney Abuse?

 Sadly, anyone acting as an agent can commit power of attorney abuse.
+This could include a trusted family member, legal professional, or another individual granted authority.

 People who might commit power of attorney abuse include: